-Handling large or streaming graphs provides the opportunity to handle complex data sets that are well-suited for graph-based approaches.
-We have proposed a method for analyzing graphs using a parallel partitioning approach that can discover anomalous substructures.
-We have also demonstrated the scalability of our approach with an order-ofmagnitude improvement in the running-times of a graph-based anomaly detection approach.
-Using real-world data from a cyber-threat scenario, and actual network traffic between autonomous systems, we are able to discover the anomalies with minimal false-positives using a parallel partitioning approach to processing segments of the entire graph.
+Handling large or streaming graphs provides the opportunity to handle complex data sets that are wellsuited for graph-based approaches.
+We have proposed a method for analyzing graphs using a parallel approach that can discover anomalous substructures - particularly ones that indicate potential criminal activity.
+We have also demonstrated the scalability of our approach with an order-of-magnitude improvement in the running-times of a graph-based anomaly detection approach.
+Using real-world data from a cyber-threat scenario, and actual network traffic between autonomous systems, we have been able to discover the anomalies with minimal false-positives using a parallel approach to processing segments of the entire graph.
+In addition, we have demonstrated the ability to discover targeted anomalous substructures in synthetic graphs that have been scaled-up to represent potentially larger domains.

 While there are several different approaches to graph-based knowledge discovery and anomaly detection, the algorithm presented is not dependent on a single approach.
-In future work, we will examine the scalability of such an approach to "big data" sizes as well as high-speed streams.
-In addition, we would like to further examine this approach in a variety of other real-world domains, such as social networks.
+In future work, we hope to examine the scalability of such an approach to "big data" sizes as well as high-speed streams.
+In addition, we would like to further examine this approach in a variety of other real-world domains, such as social networks, process controls, biological networks, and credit-card fraud.